Initiative on the Holocaust and Professional Leadership

 Amanda Rooney Stierli

-Amanda Rooney Stierli is a senior program manager for the Museum’s Civic and Defense Initiatives, where she creates and facilitates programs for military and government officials, conducts research to support program development, and develops program resources.
+Amanda Rooney Stierli is the program manager for the Museum’s Civic and Defense Initiatives, where she is responsible for building and maintaining program partnerships, expanding program outreach, creating and facilitating programs for military and government professionals, conducting research to support program development, and developing program resources.
 Previously she worked for the Museum on teacher education and special programs, traveling exhibitions, and in the Center for the Prevention of Genocide.
 She received a BA in history with a minor in sociology from Thiel College in 2007 and two MAs, in history and in Russian and East European studies, from Florida State University in 2010.